bnb-chain/zkbnb/protocol.md

 ### Amount packing

-Mantissa and exponent parameters used in ZecreyLegend:
+Mantissa and exponent parameters used in Zkbas:

 `amount = mantissa * radix^{exponent}`